himax25/VR-Capstone/README.md

 3. The game room will be getting narrower from the left and the right sides if the player got failed to defend these bounced balls from bounding.
 4. The game room will be getting bigger back at both sides if the player either grabs the golden ball or says "Max".
-5. Saying "Max" to use the game item, which is only available 3 times in playing.
+5. Saying "Max" to use the game item, which is only available 3 times in playing the whole game.
 ![youtubelink](https://github.com/himax25/VR-Capstone/Screenshots/YouTubesitelink.JPG)
 [for playing Youtube video here](https://youtu.be/Wb9o5GQAqC8)